What is Data Governance and Why is it Important?

 A people-first approach to governance has gained traction in recent years.
 Bob Seiner, an expert in data governance, explains that, “the best approach is the approach that will activate your program, engage the data stewards, and lead to the demonstration of business value.”
 The benefits will spring from the data governance approach an organization takes — and how it involves the people responsible in that journey.

-Now that we’ve identified the types of data governance, let’s explore the common misconceptions of data governance.
+Now that we’ve identified the components of data governance, let’s explore the common misconceptions of data governance.

 The term data governance can be combined with many other data definitions.
 In most cases, one data function cannot live without the other, but it’s important to understand their individualized capabilities and how they work together.
 Let’s clear this up: